A picture is worth a thousand words. Truer words couldn’t be spoken regarding the beauty infusing Quincy and surrounds.

-Below are some pretty paths, rambling routes and awe-inspiring areas worthy of exploration…as well as some intriguing points of interest around the bend.
+Below are pretty paths, rambling routes and awe-inspiring areas worthy of exploration…as well as intriguing points of interest around the bend.
 Enjoy.

 Spring Valley Trails and Arboretum at John Wood Community College, just southeast of the Quincy campus.
 Encompasses three small trails, outdoor classroom and wildflower & butterfly gardens.

 Siloam Springs State Park is a 3,323-acre site with beautifully wooded terrain, and a generous lake…ideal for picnicking, hiking or bird-watching.
 The park is surrounded by forested gullies and scenic crests with wild roses, black-eyed Susans, white false indigo and snapdragons.
 Located approximately 30 minutes east of Quincy.

 938 East 3003rd Ln | Clayton, IL | 217.894.6205 dnr.state.il.us

 Quinsippi Island in the Quincy Bay is a unique island park of 130 acres, playground, shelter houses, beach and Lincoln-era log cabins.
 Cross the bridge at Front & Cedar to the entrance.

 Lock & Dam 21 has been winter home to bald eagles since 1938 and is listed on the National Register of Historic Places covering 1,075 acres.
 The best vantage point to see the eagles is from the boat ramp.
 CLICK HERE FOR MORE SPOTS TO SPOT BALD EAGLES

 909 West Lock & Dam Rd (off Hwy 57) | Quincy | 217.228.0890